visualizenews/corona/index.markdown

   object: casesRecovered
   introduction: Let's see how people who tested positive to COVID-19 and people who
     officially recovered from the condition relate in Italy and in each Italian region.
   hidden: false
 - template: text-blocks
+  title: And then everything fell apart
+  text_block: |-
+    Barely two weeks after the outbreak, the Italian government realised that its efforts had not worked ad expected and had to be strengthened.

+    On Saturday, March 7th, **the whole region of Lombardy** and fourteen more provinces were locked-down.

+    Because Lombardy alone contributes to more than 22% of the Italian GDP, this measure also basically meant **locking down the world's 8th biggest economy**.

+    On March 9, the Italian government decided to **lock-down the entire nation** in a desperate attempt to slow down the spreading of the disease.
+  image: "/uploads/ 2020/03/09/red_zone_ext.png"
+  hidden: false
+- template: text-blocks
   title: But China was already fighting the virus